andyzeng/visual-pushing-grasping/README.md

     ./realsense
     ```

-1. Copy-paste the 3x3 camera intrinsics matrix (printed to console log window from the previous step) into `visual-pushing-grasping/real/camera_intrinsics.txt`

 Keep the executable running while calibrating or training with the real robot (instructions below).
 To test a python TCP client that fetches RGB-D data from the active TCP server, run the following:

 ```shell